kaushlesh79/BookVault/README.md

 Here are some screenshots showcasing the user interface of the Library Management System:

+## Screenshots

+Here are some screenshots showcasing the user interface of the Library Management System:

 ### Initial Database with No Books
 ![Initial Database with No Books](public/screenshots/intial_database_no_books.png)